-I have heard from the South of Bath Alliance who are fighting developers who want to build another 300 houses near Sulis Meadows on a beautiful rural Cotswold site.
+Looks like the South of Bath Alliance has been getting a lot of public support ih its efforts to fight developers who want to build another 300 houses near Sulis Meadows on a beautiful rural Cotswold site.

 Unwanted and unnecessary development of the South Stoke Plateau

 - The South of Bath Alliance [“SoBA”] represents the communities who are opposed to urban expansion into the Cotswold Landscape and Green Setting south of Bath.

 - The City of Bath has been a World Heritage Site since 1987, recognised globally as a place of ‘Outstanding Universal Value’ for its architecture, town-planning, landscape, archaeological monuments, and its role as a setting for social history.

 - One of the six Outstanding Universal Values of the City of Bath World Heritage Site is its Green Setting which encircles the city and with historic Cotswold villages beyond.
 The South Stoke Plateau is part of this valuable Green Setting.

 - The Wansdyke is a Scheduled Ancient Monument (SAM) a linear earthwork that runs along the northern perimeter of South Stoke Parish and the southern boundary of the city.
 The monument is now on Historic England’s ‘Heritage at Risk’ register, its condition labelled ‘critical’ and ‘declining’.

 - The Plateau is a biodiverse area with a highly sensitive ecology, partly used for agriculture and by walkers on its footpath network.

 The recent past